natural connected prosperous

 How long will I have to wait before I get an invitation to my ceremony?

 Invitations are sent out approximately six weeks prior to a ceremony.
 Provided you confirm your attendance by the RSVP date specified on your invitation letter, you will receive your certificate at the ceremony.
-It takes up to four weeks for the certificates to be ordered from Canberra and received by the Shire, therefore the RSVP deadline is usually four to five weeks prior to the ceremony date.
+It takes up to four weeks for the certificates to be received by the Shire, therefore the RSVP deadline is usually four to five weeks prior to the ceremony date.

 Do I need to attend a ceremony to receive my certificate?